 These are the main types of mortgages but you’ll find many mortgage deals available to suit individual circumstances.
 A first-time buyer’s mortgage, for example, usually caters for a lower deposit and offers lower fees.
 A shared ownership mortgage only relates to your share of the property.

-If you want a bigger mortgage than you can afford on your own, you can ask a family member to agree to a guarantor mortgage, in which he/she becomes liable for your mortgage payments if you are unable to pay them.
+If you want a bigger mortgage than you can afford on your own, you can ask a family member to agree to a guarantor mortgage.
+With this type of mortgage, they become liable for your mortgage payments if you are unable to pay them.
 To purchase a property with the intent of renting it out, you need a buy-to-let mortgage.
 As well as your personal finances, the lender will take into account the amount of rental income you are expecting.